babybeet/angular-simple-tooltip/README.md

 <br/>

-The tooltip also repositions itself to the top if it overflows the bottom edge of the viewport in case `kunTooltipPlacement` is `bottom`, similar behaviour also applies for the other placement values
+The tooltip also repositions itself to the top if it overflows the bottom edge of the viewport in case `kunTooltipPlacement` is `bottom`, similar behavior also applies for the other placement values
 ![Example 2](docs/images/example-2.gif)

 <br/>